-Property, Plant and Equipment on the Balance Sheet
+Property, Plant, and Equipment on the Balance Sheet

-One of the most useful lines on a balance sheet the value of property, plant and equipment, or PP&E. Property, plant and equipment represents the so-called "fixed assets" of an enterprise.
+One of the most useful lines on a balance sheet the value of property, plant, and equipment, or PP&E. Property, plant, and equipment represents the so-called "fixed assets" of an enterprise.
 This includes the real estate, buildings, office furniture, file cabinets, computers, factories, vehicles and other tangible things that allow a company to conduct operations in pursuit of generating revenue and, ultimately, a profit.

-Generally, property, plant and equipment cannot be converted into cash quickly.
+Generally, property, plant, and equipment cannot be converted into cash quickly.
 Rather, the real value lies in its ability to productively serve the enterprise.
 An illustration might help you understand this important concept.

-Property, Plant and Equipment Is Valuable When Productive, Not When Sold
+Property, Plant, and Equipment Is Valuable When Productive, Not When Sold

 Think of an incredible business like Colgate-Palmolive (NYSE: CL), the maker of a wide variety of consumer and healthcare products.
 It has been operating since Thomas Jefferson was in the White House.
 It's made a lot of buy-and-hold investors exceedingly rich and had a steadily growing dividend for generations.
 The products make life better for billions of people, dominating their respective niches.
-To put it in perspective, despite already being one of the most respected blue chip stocks in the world, if you had bought $100,000 of shares in the firm 35 years ago, you'd be a millionaire several times over.
+To put it in perspective, despite already being one of the most respected blue-chip stocks in the world, if you had bought $100,000 of shares in the firm 35 years ago, you'd be a millionaire several times over.

-At of the end of fiscal year 2017, the Form 10-K showed $4.072 billion in net property plant and equipment.
+At the end of the fiscal year 2017, the Form 10-K showed $4.072 billion in net property plant and equipment.
 If Colgate-Palmolive tried to sell that off in an auction, it would receive only a tiny fraction of that amount.
 The real source of value doesn't come from the machines.
 It's not in the equipment.
 Instead, it's in the company's franchise value.
-You could have the exact same property, plant and equipment and you wouldn't be able to do much damage to Colgate-Palmolive because it has centuries of lead time in getting people to trust its products.
+You could have the exact same property, plant, and equipment and you wouldn't be able to do much damage to Colgate-Palmolive because it has centuries of lead time in getting people to trust its products.